totally-real-penguin/totally-real-language/README.md

-Although I don't fully know how to implement everything yet as it gets a bit complicated with how functions, loops and if statements or atleast I think it will. i
+Although I don't fully know how to implement everything yet as it gets a bit complicated with how functions, loops and if statements or atleast I think it will.

-[logo]: https://github.com/totally-real-penguin/totally-real-language/blob/main/assets/example_tree.png "An example tree"
+[logo]: https://github.com/totally-real-penguin/totally-real-language/main/assets/example_tree.png "An example tree"